nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     $ polymer init starter-kit
     ```

-    The [Polymer CLI](https://github.com/Polymer/polymer-cli) helps you as a starting point for building web applications with Polymer.
-It is maintained by the Polymer team.
+    The produced application based on [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/) using [Polymer CLI](https://github.com/Polymer/polymer-cli) can help you as a starting point for building web applications with Polymer.

 2. Serve your application and check out what has been generated.

     ```bash
-    $ polymer serve -o
+    $ polymer serve
     ```

     **Note:** the README.md includes detailed information about the generated application so it's a good starting point to understand its structure.